Connect with us

 He’s since delivered a defeat and two draws in Isthmian League North, the second stalemate coming against promotion-chasing Coggeshall Town on Saturday.

-A former Bees player, who turned out for a number of clubs including and Southend Manor, Salmon took the helm with the blessing of Burnham who thanked him in their own statement for “bringing through a young and hungry team”.
+A former Bees player, who turned out for a number of Non-League clubs including Enfield and Southend Manor, Salmon took the helm with the blessing of Burnham who thanked him in their own statement for “bringing through a young and hungry team”.

 Salmon takes over a side third from bottom and he told the Essex club’s website: “I am excited to be joining Basildon United at the start of this new project.